CianMRoche/CianMRoche.github.io/_pages/community.md

       <div class="community-role">
         <strong>Organising Committee</strong>: 01/2022 – 05/2023
       </div>
       <p>The MIT GSU operates fairly and democratically by distributing responsibility to the division level.
-I assisted with union operations in the physics department and astrophysics division. <a href="https://mitgsu.org/" target="_blank">More info →</a></p>
+I assisted with union operations in the physics department and astrophysics division.<br>
+      <a href="https://mitgsu.org/" target="_blank">More info →</a></p>
     </div>
   </div>